This is a FAQ-collection for transnational artists in Germany regarding the Corona-pandemic. You can also find a turkish translation here.

-This applies to holders who were present in Germany on 17 March 2020 with a valid Schengen visa or who entered Germany between 17 March 2020 and 18 June with a valid Schengen visa and who are present in Germany on 30 June 2020.
-They are exempt from the requirement of a residence title from 1 July 2020 until 30 September 2020.
+This applied to holders who were present in Germany on 17 March 2020 with a valid Schengen visa or who entered Germany between 17 March 2020 and 18 June with a valid Schengen visa and who were present in Germany on 30 June 2020.
+They were exempt from the requirement of a residence title from 1 July 2020 until 30 September 2020.

-Travel within the Schengen area is permitted during this period.
+Travel within the Schengen area was permitted during this period.

-Entry to Germany from another Schengen state and a subsequent stay of up to three days is possible until 30 September 2020 without a residence permit for Germany.
-The prerequisite is that entry to Germany is for the purpose of transit: the stay must be permitted in the other Schengen state and the journey must be continued to a state where entry is also permitted.
-Ist necessary to prove the intention to leave Germany.
+Entry to Germany from another Schengen state and a subsequent stay of up to three days was possible until 30 September 2020 without a residence permit for Germany.
+The prerequisite was that entry to Germany was for the purpose of transit: the stay must be permitted in the other Schengen state and the journey must be continued to a state where entry is also permitted.

 The maximum duration for a visa-free stay in the entire Schengen area is 90 days in every 180-day period for nationals who are allowed to enter the Schengen area without a visa.
 You are requested to leave before this period expires.